 • What kind of content do they share?

-This makes your voice and visuals way clearer.
+This clarifies your voice and visuals.

 Step 4: Pick Your Platforms